pictureanastronomer/pictureanastronomer.github.io/_pages/registration.md

 #### Logistics for In-person Attendance

 The University of Chicago is located in Chicago's South Side in the Hyde Park neighborhood.
-Most of the Picture an Astronomer events will be held at the William Eckhardt Research Center (5640 S. Ellis Ave.)
+Most of the Picture an Astronomer events will be held at the William Eckhardt Research Center (5640 S. Ellis Ave.).

 ##### Getting to Hyde Park